 - "Is it ok to start CAT preparation in June?"

 The right time to start preparing for CAT exam depends on each candidate's skills, abilities and the amount of time he/she can devote on daily basis.
-However, most of the students start quite early, from January-February.
+Some start as early as January-February, while some start as late as August.

-The CAT 2024 exam date is November 24, 2024 and if you plan to appear for CAT 2024 exam then starting CAT preparation in March-April is a good idea.
-However, if you start preparation even in May-June 2024, you can crack it. f you start studying in July, then you will have to make a short-term plan of four months from August 2024 to November 2024.
+The CAT 2025 exam will be held on November 30, 2025 and if you plan to appear for CAT 2025 exam then starting CAT preparation in March-April is a good idea.
+However, if you start preparation even in May-June 2025, you will be able to crack it given you have a focussed 6 month CAT preparation plan.
+If you start studying in July 2025, then you will have to make a short-term plan of four months from August 2025 to November 2025.

 Ideally, CAT preparation should start by March/April.
 Given below are expert advice and toppers' experience of CAT preparation.

 According to Parasharan Chari, MBA expert and COO at Endeavour Careers, "Candidates should look at finishing the entire CAT syllabus by August.
+Thus, candidates should start latest by May.
 Do not stretch the course till the very end.
 In June, July and August – candidates should try and complete the entire core CAT syllabus.
 The primary sections of CAT syllabus are: Data Interpretation, Logical Reasoning, Verbal Ability and Quantitative Aptitude.
 Thereafter, candidates can start focusing on speed-building, accuracy building and later on move to full length mock tests," adds Parasharan Chari.

 Best Time to Start CAT Preparation: What Toppers Say?